David Southorn

 Back to Musicians

-As a soloist, Southorn has appeared with the New Jersey Symphony, Delaware Symphony, Fremont Symphony, Portland Festival Symphony and the New York Classical Players, where his performance of Bach’s A-minor concerto has received nearly half a million views on YouTube.
-Based in New York City, Southorn performs regularly as an extra with the New York Philharmonic and has joined them on multiple tours recently to China, Japan, Taiwan, Vail and California.
-Southorn has performed as guest concertmaster with a number of orchestras, including the Incheon Philharmonic (South Korea), Miami Symphony Orchestra, New Haven Symphony and Tanglewood Festival Orchestra.
+As a soloist, Southorn has performed with the New Jersey Symphony, New Haven Symphony, Delaware Symphony, Hendersonville Symphony, Fremont Symphony, Portland Festival Symphony, and the New York Classical Players.
+Based in New York City, he has played with the Orpheus Chamber Orchestra and regularly performs as an extra with the New York Philharmonic, joining them on multiple domestic and international tours.
+He has also served as guest concertmaster for several orchestras, including the Jacksonville Symphony, Reading Symphony Orchestra, Incheon Philharmonic (South Korea), and Miami Symphony Orchestra.

-Southorn received a Bachelor of Music degree from the San Francisco Conservatory of Music, a Master of Music degree and Artist Diploma from Yale University and a Professional Studies Certificate from the Manhattan School of Music.
+Southorn holds a Bachelor of Music from the San Francisco Conservatory of Music, a Master of Music and Artist Diploma from Yale University, and a Professional Studies Certificate in Orchestral Performance from the Manhattan School of Music.

 Question & Answer